drupol/phpcsfixer-configs-php/README.md

 ## Code quality, tests and benchmarks

-Every time changes are introduced into the library, [Travis CI](https://travis-ci.org/drupol/phpcsfixer-configs-php/builds) run the tests and the benchmarks.
+Every time changes are introduced into the library, [Github](https://github.com/drupol/phpcsfixer-configs-php/actions) run the tests and the benchmarks.

 The library has tests written with [PHPSpec](http://www.phpspec.net/).
 Feel free to check them out in the `spec` directory.
 Run `composer phpspec` to trigger the tests.